-We work diligently to make sure we are providing the tools and channels to keep the conversation as dynamic and direct as possible.
 Underlying our commitment is a drive to help medical specialists improve patient outcomes.
 We pursue this goal through ongoing training about our products, hand-on workshops by experts to stimulate scientific exchange and sharing of best practices, and support for medical education and ongoing studies.

-The ALLERGAN ACADEMYTM education programs, for example, offer a forum for peer-to-peer discussion and a comprehensive curriculum in-person and via the Web for plastic surgeons to learn more about our breast aesthetic portfolio.
-The ALLERGAN ACADEMYTM education programs also facilitate the Allergan Physician Certification Program, which grants surgeons access to the NATRELLETM Collection of saline and silicone gel-filled breast implants upon completion.
+The Allergan Medical Institute education programs, for example, offer a forum for peer-to-peer discussion and a comprehensive curriculum in-person and via the Web for physicians to learn more about our portfolio.
+The Allergan Medical Institute programs also facilitate the Allergan Physician Certification Program, which grants surgeons access to the NATRELLETM Collection of breast implants upon completion.

-PHILANTHROPY

-AND CITIZENSHIP
+PHILANTHROPY AND CITIZENSHIP

-The Allergan Foundation (TAF), a private foundation that is separate from Allergan plc and its subsidiaries but to which Allergan plc and its subsidiaries is the sole contributor, supports charitable organizations and programs having a bold impact on communities where Allergan employees live and work.
-Charitable grants are focused on support in four philanthropic areas: the arts, civic programs, education, and health and human services.
-As part of The Allergan Foundation's commitment to health and human services, TAF also supports selected initiatives, known as "Focus Grants," to improve patient diagnosis, treatment, care, and quality of life, or to otherwise promote access to quality health care.
+The Allergan Foundation (www.allerganfoundation.org), a private foundation that is separate from Allergan plc and its subsidiaries, but to which Allergan plc is the sole contributor, supports charitable organizations and programs having a Bold impact on communities where Allergan employees live and work.
+The Allergan Foundation receives hundreds of grant applications each year, and thoughtful consideration is given to each request.
+All charitable grants are made with the United Nation Sustainable Development Goals in mind.

-Priority 1 of TAF is to support, national and international health and human services efforts through donations and grants as well as through collaborations with health organizations to promote well-being and help address unmet medical needs.
+Priority 1 of The Allergan Foundation is to support national and international health and human service programs.
+As part of Foundation 's commitment to good health and well-being, the Foundation supports selected initiatives, known as "Focus Grants," that improve patient diagnosis, treatment, care, and quality of life, or to otherwise promote access to quality health care through donations and grants, as well as through collaborations with health organizations to promote well-being and help address unmet medical needs.
 These efforts are focused worldwide and not strictly based on Allergan internal operational areas.

-Priority 2 of TAF is to support post-graduate fellowship programs through donations and grants through collaborations with universities and health organizations.
+Priority 2 of The Allergan Foundation is to support quality education through post-graduate fellowship programs with renowned academic medical centers and through collaborative grants to universities and health-related organizations that provide for physician and patient education.
 These efforts are focused nationally and not strictly based on Allergan internal operational areas.